 Some diplomatic sources said on June 27 that the United Nations Peacekeeping Mission in Mali (MINUSMA) will end on June 30.

-The planned end of MINUSMA comes after years of deteriorating relations between the UN and Mali’s military government.
+The planned end to MINUSMA comes after years of deteriorating relations between the UN and Mali’s military government.
 Tensions reached a boiling point this month when Malian Foreign Minister Abdoulaye Diop demanded that MINUSMA leave his country immediately.

 Blue Berets deployed in Mali.
 Photo: MINUSMA |